-Ombudsman Program
+Ombudsperson Program

-What is the AHA Ombudsman Program?
+What is the AHA Ombudsperson Program?

-The Housing Authority of the City of Alameda Ombudsman is a solution-oriented community resource available to all AHA tenants, AHA program participants, AHA landlords, City of Alameda residents, City of Alameda property owners, City of Alameda businesses, and other community organizations.
+The Housing Authority of the City of Alameda Ombudsperson is a solution-oriented community resource available to all AHA tenants, AHA program participants, AHA landlords, City of Alameda residents, City of Alameda property owners, City of Alameda businesses, and other community organizations.

 • Resolving tenant complaints or tenant disputes.